Haystack-Informatics/js-knowhow-share/README.md

 1. [Set up Node and NPM](https://blog.teamtreehouse.com/install-node-js-npm-windows)
 2. [Git for Windows](https://git-scm.com/download) - Comes with a MinGW (Minimalist GNU for Windows) terminal

-Once you can confirm the items above have been installed properly you should be good to move on.

 ## Getting Into It

 ### Sand-boxing